AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

 ### Task 3: Cleaning the Data

-Azure provides many prebuilt components that simplify data preprocessing.
-Now let us walk through how to clean and prepare the NASCAR dataset using Azure ML Designer.
+In this task, you will clean and prepare the NASCAR dataset using Azure ML Designer.
+You’ll use built-in components to remove missing values and eliminate duplicate records, helping improve the quality of the data before training your model.

 1. From the left panel, drag your **NASCAR_Season_History** dataset onto the canvas.